xtclang/platform/README.md

         npm install

-9. If you plan to use `quasar` dev environment, please intall it globally by the following command:
+9. If you plan to use `quasar` dev environment, please install it globally by the following command:

         npm install -g @quasar/cli